OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   your browser type and operating system

-*   the nature of the device from which you are accessing the Platform, for example, whether you are accessing the Platform from a personal computer or from a mobile device
+*   the nature of the device from which you are accessing the Platform, for example, whether you are accessing the Platform from a personal computer or from a mobile device and its device-ID

 *   your location data (e.g. GPS) when using SoundCloud Apps,